 Homeowners Associations and Amenities

 One of the bigger draws to condos is the variety of amenities that come with them, but with access to amenities, there also comes the HOA.
-While single family homes may sometimes be part of an HOA, condominiums will almost always be part of one, which will require regular fees.
+While single-family homes may sometimes be part of an HOA, condominiums will almost always be part of one, which will require regular fees.
 On average, these fees will cost about $200-400 per month, but it will vary for every location.
-HOA fees serve to keep the neighborhood and the condos in peak condition, and it also allows for community swimming pools, tennis courts, walking trails, and other similar amenities as well.
-It’s less common for single family home neighborhoods to have these sort of amenities, so people who like having access to amenities like these within walking distance may lean toward buying a condo.
+HOA fees serve to keep the neighbourhood and the condos in peak condition, and it also allows for community swimming pools, tennis courts, walking trails, and other similar amenities as well.
+It’s less common for single-family home neighbourhoods to have these sorts of amenities, so people who like having access to amenities like these within walking distance may lean toward buying a condo.

 When Is It Time to Buy a Condo?

-For many people, the time is right to buy a condo when they have enough cash reserves to make a down payment, and they also have steady income to pay for HOA fees and home maintenance.
-For career-driven people who don't want the maintenance of house, condos are an excellent choice.
+For many people, the time is right to buy a condo when they have enough cash reserves to make a down payment and they also have a steady income to pay for HOA fees and home maintenance.
+For career-driven people who don't want the maintenance of a house, condos are an excellent choice.